DPsalmist/dpsalmist/README.md

 ### Hi there 👋

 I am a fullstack software developer who develops websites and web apps.
-I am a machine learning enthusiast.
+I am a machine learning enthusiast and a tech facilitator.
 I also love sharing my knowledge via teaching/training.

 My current stacks are: